Walking into the grocery store, you are faced with many options. So how do you choose?

 Keep in mind that while products may have the Heart Mark and/ or DSA logo, no product should be eaten in excessive amounts or too frequently.
 Food choices should be part of an overall healthy diet that includes appropriate portion sizes and a variety of different healthy foods.

-The endorsement is award on the merit of the product nutritional make-up, never bought.
+The endorsement is awarded on the merit of the product nutritional make-up, never bought.
 Foods are independently tested and if a product fails to meet the standards, it will not enter the programme.

 Food companies do pay a licence fee once they are approved to enter the programme.
 Heart and Stroke Foundation SA and Diabetes SA are registered Non-Profit Organisations (NPO), both operate in accordance with the rules and regulation governing a registered Non-profit organisation in South Africa and is not driven by profit.
 The licence fees received from the respective endorsements are used to ensure the quality and sustainability of the programmes.
 The balance of endorsement fees is used to subsidise Health Promotion programmes run by the respective Foundations.

 On your next visit to your local supermarket carry your very own customised shopping list: